 Australian Boys Dance Academy fees are pro-rated based on the date of joining.
 20% discount available for students enrolled in other Stage School programs.

-Beginners OnStage, YABC and AYT fees are calculated on an annual basis and vary depending on the programme chosen and the length of rehearsals.
-Annual fees begin at $840 (Foundation level) and then range from $1,195 to $1,715 (Beginners OnStage to Senior Training Level).
-Performing and Advance Performing Levels cost more and are by invitation only.
-If you join at the mid year point fees are pro-rated to 55% (there are more weeks in Semester Two).
+Beginners OnStage, YABC and AYT fees are calculated on an annual basis and vary depending on the program chosen and the length of rehearsals.
+If you join at the mid-year point fees are pro-rated to 55% (there are more weeks in Semester Two).
 All fees include weekly rehearsals, workshops and performance costumes.